 355. International Finance (G) (3 sem. hrs.).
 This course provides a framework for analyzing corporate financial decision making from the perspective of the management of a multinational corporation and presents a detailed analysis of tools and techniques for international financial management.
 It covers international financial instruments, markets, and institutions.
-Focus is placed on exchange rate determination, balance of payments, the international monetary system, the international prize or or senior standing.
+Focus is placed on exchange rate determination, balance of payments, the international monetary system, the international parity conditions, international capital asset pricing, hedging derivatives, and various exposure measurements.
+Prerequisite: Junior or senior standing.

-430. Investments (3 sem. hrs.).
-An introduction to the basic principles and fundamentals of investments necessary to appraise the risk-return profile, valuation, and suitability of securities for investment.
+$\textbf{430.
+Investments (3} \ sem. \ hrs.). \ An introduction to the basic principles and fundamentals of investments necessary to appraise the risk-return profile, valuation, and suitability of securities for investment.
 Prerequisite: Declaration of any business concentration.
 Completion of FIN 301 with a C- or better.
-(Spring)
+(Spring)$